mwk224/mwk224.github.io/README.md

 ## Self Introduction

 Hi!
-My name is Meghan I am a senior at Lehigh University majoring in Finance!
+My name is Meghan I am a senior at Lehigh University majoring in Finance minoring in mass communication!
+I'm really interested in pursuing fixed income, research or risk positions within the financial industry upon graduation.
+In my free time I like to run, bake and do crossword puzzles!

 [Linkedin](www.linkedin.com/in/meghan-kelly-)